antarctica/ops-data-store/README.md

 registration represents this project within Azure, granting it permission to relevant resources within the [Microsoft Graph API](#microsoft-graph).

+#### App registration secrets

+A client secret (and non-secret client ID) is used for this project to identify it's application registration.
+Separate secrets used for each instance and need to be rotated every 6 months (180 days).

+#### App registration secret rotation

+Currently app registration secrets are rotated manually:

+- from the [Application Registration](#azure-app-registrations) in the Azure Portal:
+  - from the *Certificates & secrets* section, remove the existing secret
+  - from the same section, create a new client secret with the same description and 180 day expiry date
+- update the `APP_ODS_AUTH_AZURE_CLIENT_SECRET` environment variable (via a `.env` file or through some other method) in the relevant instance

 ### Microsoft Graph

 The [Microsoft Graph API](https://learn.microsoft.com/en-us/graph/) provides programmatic access to Microsoft 365